shibby360/linguistics-stuff/chhayan/alphabet.md

 "a" and "e" become r-colored before "r"(er/ur/ir).
 "N" changes to the nasal it needs to for the consonant right after.
 It is dental nasal the end of a word, and palatal before a vowel.
 "J" and "V" are variants of "I" and "U", respectively, meaning they can be used interchangeably.
+Words cannot end with plain "e", but the can still end with "eh" sound with `āĭ`.

 ## Āpat̀rofē
 The `āpat̀rofē`(apostrophe) after an i makes it a short i sound, and after u makes it an "uh" with rounded lips.
 They both become r-colored before r.